rajin-khan/python-self/README.md

 ├── 📁 matplotlib/       # Files on MatPlotLib
 ├── 📁 numpy/            # Files on NumPy
 ├── 📁 pandas/           # Files on Pandas
-└── 📄 README.md         # This file
+├── 📁 webscraping/      # Files on Web Scraping with BeautifulSoup └── 📄 README.md         # This file
 ```